johnsyweb/crashcourse/README.md

 ### Participant

 A model representing a participant in the simulation.
+Features include:

-It calculates the participant's position, pace, and cumulative distance based on elapsed time and GPS points.
+- Tracking position along a course based on elapsed time and pace
+- Calculating cumulative distance traveled
+- Supporting different paces (specified as minutes:seconds per kilometer)
+- Reset capability to return to starting position
+- Built to work directly with the Course class for efficient distance calculations and position determination

 ### FitBounds